 What are the main features of Kotlin?

-Explain the differences between Kotlin and Java.
+What is the difference between Kotlin and Java?

 What is null safety in Kotlin?